bjohannsson/SHW/README.md

 ![alt text](images/stellar_crop.png?raw=true "PWM to PAM")

-* Updates throughout the week of 30.10.2017-5.11.2017
+* Updates expected as time allows

 Are you looking for a guide on how a PSoC can be used to implement a low-cost [VLC](https://en.wikipedia.org/wiki/Visible_light_communication) controller?
 If yes, you are in luck.
 Throughout this document we will attempt to share how the programmable arrays of the PSoC are used to perform a chain of shift operations on data, providing a basis for a communication system.
 We use VLC in this project, but the idea is applicable to other forms of communication as well.

 The device sends messages by modulating its LED, the messages to be picked up by another device and decoded.
 The modulation used is a novel scheme named ARPWM.
-A received ARPWM signal is de-modulated as a the well known [PAM](https://en.wikipedia.org/wiki/Pulse-amplitude_modulation) signal.
+A received ARPWM signal is de-modulated as the well known [PAM](https://en.wikipedia.org/wiki/Pulse-amplitude_modulation) signal.

 The repository is in an active state, where improvements are being made on the device, mainly on the receiver side.
 Details of theoretical concepts are not discussed here, but are readily [*googlable*](https://www.google.com/) for the interested reader.